Blog Home

 2. First response time (FRT): the time it takes to respond to a customer after they first reach out

-3. Average resolution time: as the name suggests, it’s the average time taken to resolve a ticket
+3. Average handle time: as the name suggests, it’s the average time taken to handle a ticket

 8. Collect feedback to perfect your product

-The best way to improve your product is simply just to listen to problems your customers report.
-They’ve been using it for some time, they know what it works and what lacks.
+The best way to improve your product is simply just to listen to the problems your customers report.
+They’ve been using it for some time, they know what it works and what it lacks.

 • Analyze your recorded calls and chats to uncover prevailing complaints, expectations and suggestions.

-• Encourage your customers to share their thoughts through surveys after ticket closures and conversions
+• Encourage your customers to share their thoughts through customer surveys after ticket closures and conversions

-A key objective for customer service is to find out how to upgrade your product.
+A core objective for customer service is to find out how to upgrade your product.
 An improved product will always delight users — whether you’re introducing features to solve a highly reported problem or debugging glitches that hinder product usage.
-Instead of assuming what might work, use direct public opinion to mould your offering.
+Instead of assuming what might work, use direct public opinion to mold your offering.

 9. Arm your army with all the skills they need